 4. Magnolia Plantation & Gardens | West Ashley

+People often ask which plantation is best.
 A trip to Magnolia Plantation & Gardens has the power to enhance every aspect of your Charleston experience.
+It is important to understand the history of Charleston and honor those who unwillingly contributed to the grandeur of the Lowcountry.
 For that reason, we recommend visiting before your journey downtown.
+Magnolia honors all its inhabitants and those who build and worked it.
 The Drayton Family purchased the plantation land in 1676, making it the oldest public garden in America!

 5. Cypress Gardens | Moncks Corner

 Cypress Gardens is the only garden of its kind in the South Carolina Lowcountry.
 Once you step foot on the property, towering trees, flourishing fauna, and breathtaking wildlife welcome you.
 If you are feeling adventurous, take a boat tour through the swamp!